 Letter of the week: Alexander Campbell, Waiheke Island

 I am sorry for those who have lost their livelihood as a result of the Covid-19 virus.
-However, I am not wholeheartedly sorry for the hit on the tourist industry.
+However, I am not wholeheartedly sorry for the hit on

 Like many, I imagine, I've been turned off the idea of walking our renowned tracks such as the Abel Tasman or Heaphy knowing there will be columns of foreign tourists doing the same.